 Liberatory Practice

-Our work to become more fully ourselves includes healing the personal and collective harms engendered by exploitative systems and power imbalances.
+Our work to become more fully ourselves includes healing personal and collective harms engendered by power imbalances.
 These conditions foster relationships within ourselves and with others that are based in rigid thinking (“it’s either this or that”), dominance (“I’m either winning or losing”), shame (“I would be rejected if people saw who I really am”), and isolation (“I have to do it all by myself”).

 Parts of Self